 About the Book: Veronica’s Grave

 As memoir is ofttimes a suspect genre, I wanted to address a few issues.
 The question for authors is what do we remember?
-It's my belief that we remember best emotionally-charged events, especially those related to such hot-button feelings as shame, embarrassment, and humiliation.
-Indeed, drawing upon recent research findings, neuroscientists say that the more painful the incident, the more likely it is to be remembered.
+It's my belief that we remember most vividly the emotionally-charged events, especially those related to such hot-button feelings as shame, embarrassment, and humiliation.
+Indeed, drawing upon recent research findings, neuroscientists tell us that the more painful the incident, the more likely to be remembered.

 The decision to tell Veronica's Grave with a youthful narrator was made with the hope of placing the reader in the room with the child.
 Like a fly on the wall.
-What's more, while the child's perspective is limited, the voice has an intimacy and innocence.
+And while the young girl's perspective is limited,her voice has a compelling intimacy and innocence.
 All the happenings, conversations, and fallout are factual, with the more repetitive and digressive conversations condensed.
 The scenes depicted are meant to be impressionist snapshots, fleeting moments in time representative of the fuller picture.
 If there has been any selective editing, it has not been done at the expense of truth.

-Veronica's Grave ( and now Missing Mother) highlights a number of issues, including the widespread phenomenon of unresolved childhood grief -- be it from the death, divorce or incarceration of a loved one.
-Running parallel is that of parental and/or the societal devaluation of girls and women.
-Ultimately, there is the imperative that when down for the count, you get yourself off the mat.
+Veronica's Grave (aka Missing Mother) highlights a number of issues, including the widespread phenomenon of unresolved childhood grief -- be it from death, divorce or the incarceration of a loved one.
+Running parallel is the concern about parental and/or the societal devaluation of girls and women.
+Ultimately, there is the imperative that when down for the count, you get up off the mat.
 To quote the inestimable former First Lady of the Untied States: Eleanor Roosevelt: 'One's philosophy is not best expressed in words; it is expressed in the choices one makes...And the choices we make are ultimately our responsibility.'

 To read what others are saying about the book, please go to News & Events.